ozgurgulsuna/ELE713-SwitchedPowerSupplies/README.md

 For the controller, a specific analog integrated circuit, LT1952-1 produced by Analog Devices, is used to implement the controller.
 LT 1952-1 is a single-switch synchronous forward controller for forward controller designs within the range of 25-500 W. This controller is favored because it has the option to implement synchronous rectification. and high efficiencies can be achieved.
 LT1952 is the main controller; however, there are 2 more integrated circuits for the essential working of the converter.
 TL431 is used as a feedback compensator for controlling the output voltage.
 Moreover, LTC3900 is used for synchronous rectification which takes the SYNC signal from the LT1952-1 with the help of pulse transformer and switches two MOSFETs for improving the efficiency (with the risk of short circuiting the secondary side MOSFETs)

 ---
-# PRODUCTION AND FINAL PRODUCT
+# PRODUCTION AND ASSEMBLED PCB
 The printed circuit board (PCB) for this design is manufactured using a photolithography process.
 This process includes applying a photoresistive UV coating and etching the copper layer using a solution of hydrogen peroxide and hydrochloric acid.
 The circuit's functionality is thoroughly tested under various load conditions, including overload scenarios and auxiliary load operation, to validate its performance and reliability.

 <div style="text-align: center;">